Angolan miombo woodlands

 Angolan miombo woodlands cover most of central Angola and extend into the Democratic Republic of Congo.
 They are part of the larger miombo ecosystem that covers much of eastern and southern Africa.

 Location and description

 This area of savanna and woodland covers an area of plateau and gentle hills in central Angola, in the Cubango-Zambezi Basin which drains into the Zambezi River to the east.
 The area lies east of the range of hills that parallel the Atlantic coast and north of the Kalahari Desert reaching up as far as the rainforests of the Congo.

+The ecoregion was delineated by David Olson et al. in 2001.
+In 2017 Dinerstein et al. revised some ecoregion boundaries.
+They redesigned the ecoregion Angolan wet miombo woodlands, adjusted the western boundary of the ecoregion, and placed the drier miombo woodlands of southeastern Angola into the newly-described dry miombo woodlands ecoregion.

 Climate

 The Angolian miombo woodlands has a tropical climate, wetter than the surrounding savanna, with most of the rain falling in the hotter summer months (November–March).

 Flora

 The flora is moist deciduous broadleaf savanna and woodland.
 Between these areas is open grassland.
 Three species of tree dominate miombo woodland: Brachystegia, Julbernardia, and Isoberlinia.
 Under the trees there is a rich variety of other flora while the grassland areas in the region lie on sandy soil.
 One particular feature of miombo woodland is its vulnerability to fire, as the area is dry most of the year round.